Kyle Higashioka Player Props: Yankees vs. Rays

-The New York Yankees, including Kyle Higashioka (.212 on-base percentage in past 10 games, 52 points below season-long percentage), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Yankee Stadium, Monday at 7:05 PM ET.
+The New York Yankees and Kyle Higashioka (.300 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Yankee Stadium, Tuesday at 7:05 PM ET.

 Kyle Higashioka Game Info & Props vs. the Rays